On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Numerical tests of spectrally filtered quantum optimization

-As summarized in table~\ref{approxtab}, the contrast between the clear super-polynomial decay of higher approximation ratios with classical methods and QAOA (Figs.~\ref{greedypgsfig}-\ref{qaoafig}), and the constant probabilities returned by folded quantum optimization (Figs.~\ref{specfoldAQCfig}-\ref{specfoldtmalinfig}) is stark.
+As summarized in table~\ref{approxtab}, the contrast between the clear super-polynomial decay of higher approximation ratios with classical methods and TAQC (Figs.~\ref{greedypgsfig}-\ref{QAOA_HD_fig}), and the constant probabilities returned by folded quantum optimization (Figs.~\ref{specfoldAQCfig}-\ref{MSFOmainfig}) is stark.
 In particular, for the established methods, the polynomial time approximation threshold is set by the problem structure, specifically the relative energy of the high energy clustering phase, and as our PPSPs become more extremal this threshold steadily worsens as a fraction of the energy of the planted ground state.
-We found no evidence for an exponential separation in approximation power between local classical searches and QAOA/AQC.
+We found no evidence for an exponential separation in approximation power between local classical searches and TAQC.
+We assume, but did not test, that this would hold for linear-depth QAOA as well, though we do not rule out the possibility of meaningful speedups given fine tuning.
 At lower constraint densities, the clustering energy is not far above the ground state and spectrally folded quantum optimization provides no benefits for approximation, though it can still show scaling advantages for returning states close in Hamming distance to the ground state (see appendices).
-At higher constraint densities however, spectral folding is able to return states close to $G$, in both energy and Hamming distance, consistently and without degradation as $N_C/N$ increases.
+At higher constraint densities however, spectral folding is able to return states close to $G$ (and often find it directly, given quadratic runtimes and multiple stages), in both energy and Hamming distance, consistently and without degradation as $N_C/N$ increases.
 The performance of all spectral folding variations tested was broadly similar, with the 3-XORSAT TMA variation returning the highest approximation ratio but at the highest prefactor cost in gate count.